overview/overview-local/README.md

 take that to mean a two-year-old backup is worthless.
 You can restore and re-backup your data with interim versions of Overview to bring it up to date.
 We haven't written instructions for this task.)

-## <a name="backupwinmac">Backing up and restoring Overview on Windows and Mac OS X</a>

-On Windows and Mac OS X, Overview is running within a "virtual machine".
-You can create "snapshots" of the machine's state and restore those snapshots to bring Overview back to the way it was at any moment in time.

-We recommend you take backups while Overview is running.

-To back up, take a snapshot of the virtual machine:

-1. Open the "Oracle VM VirtualBox" program that came with Docker.
-2. Click the "default" machine on the left.
-(If the machine is not there, or if it isn't "Running", start Overview and then come back here.)
-3. Click the "snapshots" button at the right of the toolbar.
-4. Click the "Take a snapshot" button.
-5. Enter a name, and click "OK".
-6. Close Oracle VM VirtualBox whenever you wish.

-To restore, spin up the virtual machine from its snapshot:

-1. Open the "Oracle VM VirtualBox" program that came with Docker.
-2. Click the "default" machine.
-3. If the machine isn't "Powered Off", power it off: in the toolbar, click "Machine" -> "Close" -> "Power Off".
-4. Click the "snapshots" button at the right of the toolbar.
-5. Click the snapshot you saved earlier.
-6. Click the "Restore selected snapshot" button.
-You'll be prompted to create *another* snapshot, which you may opt for; either way, click "Restore".
-7. Close Oracle VM VirtualBox whenever you wish.
-8. In your console, run `docker-machine start default`

 # <a name="uninstalling">Uninstalling</a>